 If a rent increase based on the past rent history of a Proposition I Affected Unit is justified, it becomes part of the tenant’s base rent and can only be imposed on the tenant’s anniversary date after serving the tenant with a proper written notice of rent increase.
 Please note that the landlord must file the Proposition I petition before serving the notice of increase.
 The notice can be served at any time after the petition is filed, even after the Rent Board issues a decision.
 If the notice is served before the petition is filed, the notice is void and cannot be the basis for a lawful rent increase.

-To obtain a copy of the Operating and Maintenance Petition form, please contact the Rent Board's counseling line or visit the office.
+To obtain a copy of the Petition for Proposition I affected units, please contact the Rent Board's counseling line or visit the office.

 Tags: Topic 324